appacademy/jump-start/part1/part1.md

   * `string[idx] = letter` to assign a character at an index
   * `#split(char_to_split_on)` to split a string into an array of parts

 * Exercises:
+  * Crack open irb and make a sample string.
+Play around with each of the above methods on the string.
   * Write a function `capitalize(str)` that takes in a string, capitalizes the first letter of the string, and returns the string.
   * Write a function `shout_then_whisper(str1, str2)` that takes in two strings, and shouts the first part, then whispers the second part.
 The output should look like this:
     * `shout_then_whisper("Hello", "McDouglas") == "HELLO!! ... mcdouglas"`